Flex System Enterprise ChassisProduct Guide

 Examples of region-specific warranty terms are second or longer business day parts delivery or parts-only base warranty.

 If warranty terms and conditions include onsite labor for repair or replacement of parts, Lenovo will dispatch a service technician to the customer site to perform the replacement.
 Onsite labor under base warranty is limited to labor for replacement of parts that have been determined to be field-replaceable units (FRUs).
 Parts that are determined to be customer-replaceable units (CRUs) do not include onsite labor under base warranty.

 If warranty terms include parts-only base warranty, Lenovo is responsible for delivering only replacement parts that are under base warranty (including FRUs) that will be sent to a requested location for self-service.
 Parts-only service does not include a service technician being dispatched onsite.
 Parts must be changed at customer’s own cost and labor and defective parts must be returned following the instructions supplied with the spares parts.

 Lenovo Service offerings are region-specific.
 Not all preconfigured support and upgrade options are available in every region.
 For information about Lenovo service upgrade offerings that are available in your region, refer to the following resources:

 - Service part numbers in Lenovo Data Center Solution Configurator (DCSC):

 - Lenovo Services Availability Locator

-For service definitions, country-specific details, and service limitations, please refer to the following documents:
+For service definitions, region-specific details, and service limitations, please refer to the following documents:

 - Lenovo Statement of Limited Warranty for Data Center Group (DCG) Servers and System Storage